-108. Parliament shall not, unless the bill is introduced or the motion is introduced by, or on behalf of, the President ----
+108. Parliament shall not, unless the bill is introduced or the SETTLEMENT motion is introduced by, or on behalf of, the President -

-SETTLEMENT OF FINANCIAL MATTERS.
+OF FINANCIAL

-(a) proceed upon a bill including an amendment to a bill, that, in the opinion of the person presiding, makes provision for any of the following ----(i) the imposition of taxation or the alteration of taxation otherwise than by reduction; or (ii) the imposition of a charge on the Consolidated Fund or other public funds of Ghana or the alteration of any such charge otherwise than by reduction; or

-(iii) the payment, issue or withdrawal from the Consolidated Fund or other public funds of Ghana of any moneys not charged on the Consolidated Fund or any increase in the amount of that payment, issue or withdrawal; or

-(iv) the composition or remission of any debt due to the Government of Ghana; or

-(b) proceed upon a motion, including an amendment to a motion, the effect of which, in the opinion of the person presiding, would be to make provision for any of the purposes specified in paragraph (a) of this article.

-109. (1) Parliament may by law regulate professional, trade professional and business organisations.
+- (a) proceed upon a bill including an amendment to a bill, that, in the opinion of the person presiding, makes provision for any of the following - - (i) the imposition of taxation or the alteration of taxation otherwise than by reduction; or - (11) the imposition of a charge on the Consolidated Fund or other public funds of Ghana or the alteration of any such charge otherwise than by reduction; or - (iii) the payment, issue or withdrawal from the Consolidated Fund or other public funds of Ghana of any moneys not charged on the Consolidated Fund or any increase in the amount of that payment, issue or withdrawal; - (iv) the composition or remission of any debt due to the Government of Ghana: or - (b) proceed upon a motion, including an amendment to a motion, the effect of which, in the opinion of the person presiding, would be to make provision for any of the purposes specified in paragraph (a) of this article. - 109.
+(1) Parliament may by law regulate professional, trade PROFESSIONAL and business organisations.

-ORGANISA-TIONS.
+ORGANISA-

-(2).
-The affairs of an organisation referred to in clause (1) of this article shall be conducted on democratic lines.

-110. (1) Subject to the provisions of this Constitution, Parlia-STANDING ORDERS OF ment may, by standing orders, regulate its own procedure.
-PARLIAMENT.
+- (2).
+The affairs of an organisation referred to in clause (1) of this article shall be conducted on democratic lines. - 110.
+(1) Subject to the provisions of this Constitution, Parliament may, by standing orders, regulate its own procedure.